Grampian Television: Presentation

 In-vision continuity was relied upon heavily by Grampian - from the early 1980s onwards, the station's duty announcers also presented short regional news bulletins, including the North Headlines at closedown, and the daily Birthday Spot for children.
 In-vision announcements were finally abandoned in the summer of 1998, before the closure of Grampian's Aberdeen presentation department that September.

 During 1999, Grampian, like Scottish Television refused to use the second generic ITV identity.
 The company decided instead to use a new branding package, based on a blue square with the words 'Grampian TV' in the bottom of the square.
 Launched on 28 February 2000, it featured various scenes of Scottish people and places up and down the country.
-Various scenes featured a lady horserider along a beach, a young lady and dog returning home, elderly tweed workers in the highlands, waves crashing below Dunottar Castle, a tea dance, an oil rig in the North Sea, the Grampian mountains, chefs in a restaurant kitchen and a waitress in a pub.
-The look is notable for its cool colour pallette and ambient music.
+Various scenes featured a lady horserider along a beach, a young lady and dog returning home, elderly tweed workers in the Highlands, waves crashing below Dunnottar Castle, a tea dance, an oil rig in the North Sea, the Grampian Mountains, chefs in a restaurant kitchen and a waitress in a pub.
+The look is notable for its cool colour palette and ambient music.

 On 6 January 2003, the idents were replaced by the celebrity idents, mostly used by the Granada and Carlton regions, and adapted for use by Grampian.
 The ITV1 logo was replaced with Grampian's logo, and additional idents made depicting Scottish and Grampian celebrities.
 However, this was not to last, as in 2006, the Grampian name was to be lost on screen in favour of STV.
 The idents featured Scottish people passing around the logo, an elongated 'S', to other people in other scenes off screen until the 'S' is placed in the centre of the screen.
 The upbeat music and dynamic filming gives the idents an energetic quality to the station.
 These idents were shared with Scottish, as were all idents following the package as the two networks have ceased as separate entities.

 The current ident set came into force in February 2009 and was an extension to the theme.
 A scene, similar to the last look, flips over to reveal another scene.
 This continues, with increasing pace and a wider perspective, until the STV logo flips into view against a blue background.

+Logo history

 Programmes

 Programming produced by Grampian Television (STV North) since 1961 include: